neam/docker-stack/README.md

 Docker Stack
 ============

-> **Active development disclaimer**: Code is still being moved around and being updated while preparing for a stable release.
-That said, the stacks stemming from this project have been verified to work well for both local development and high performance multi-node setups deployed at AWS using [the container platform service Tutum](https://tutum.io)

 This project is dedicated to maintain a couple of best-practice Docker-based stacks and related images that can be used and adapted by your projects, or act as a reference point and inspiration when you set up your own Docker-based stack architecture.

+The core stacks in this project have been verified to work well for both local development and high performance multi-node setups deployed at AWS using [Docker Cloud](https://cloud.docker.com).

 Develop, Build, Test, Deploy and Maintain your 12-factor web app using Docker